jariolaine/MailToJson/README.md

 ```
 ## Configuration File

-Configuration file is in JSON format and contains details for URL and OAuth details
+Configuration file is in JSON format and contains details for URL and OAuth.
 ```json
 {
   "mailUrl": "https://localhost:8080/ords/ws/mail/receive",